CodeYourFuture/syllabus-archive/node-db/week-17/lesson.md

 - create the endpoint from scratch
 - which HTTP method should you use?

-STRETCH GOAL : Return {"status": "error": "reason": "reason..."} if *anything* was wrong with the request.
+STRETCH GOAL (OPTIONAL) : Return {"status": "error": "reason": "reason..."} if *anything* was wrong with the request.

 ### LESSON 6 : I WISH I COULD DELETE HIM IN REAL LIFE